nimiq/nimiq.github.io/tutorials/tutorial-01-basic-client.md

 # Basics 1: Nano Client

-_TL;DR?
-[Run it on JS Bin](https://jsbin.com/babucur/edit) (press F12)._
+_Skip tutorial and see [the code](https://jsbin.com/babucur/edit)._

-Goal: build a minimal app that connects to the Nimiq network and establishes consensus
+**Goal**: build a minimal app that connects to the Nimiq network and establishes consensus.

-Open the [source code](https://jsbin.com/babucur/edit) to modify, play, and see how it all fits together.
+At any time, feel free to open the [source code on JS Bin](https://jsbin.com/babucur/edit) to modify, play, and see how it all fits together.
 Or [just run it](../demo/basic-client.html) in your browser.
 This example can be used as base for building Nimiq-enabled apps.

 ## Getting started

-First, a simple HTML page and with the Nimiq library.
+The foundation, a simple HTML page and with the Nimiq library:

 ```HTML
 <!DOCTYPE html>